 In short, there is quite a bit to consider when it comes to adding a residential irrigation system to your yard.
 Here’s what to think about:

 How much does it cost to have a residential irrigation system professionally installed?
 It should come as no surprise this is the No. 1 question new homeowners ask when debating whether to add a sprinkler system to their new home plans.
-Obviously, the larger the lot the greater the overall cost will be as additional materials and labor will be required, but other factors come into play as well: The slope of the yard, type of landscaping, number of sprinkler zones required, type of soil to be excavated, type and brand of components selected, and any local permits that may be required.
+Obviously, the larger the lot the greater the overall cost will be as additional materials and labor will be required, but other factors come into play as well: The slope of the yard, type of landscaping, number of sprinkler zones required, type of soil to be excavated, type and brand of components selected, and any local permits required.

 A general cost estimate for a level quarter-acre lot can run anywhere from $2,000 to $4,000, depending on the factors previously detailed, so plan on allocating around $3,000 when budgeting for the average irrigation system.